grafana/promql-anomaly-detection/README.md

   - Does not require external systems.
   - Performant at scale.
-  - Designed to minimize false positives.
+  - Simple yet powerful.
+  - Extensible.

 ## Getting Started